As the world continues to increasingly rely on digital technology, e-commerce has become an integral part of our daily lives.

 1. Establishing an online presence

-Southeast Asia’s top e-commerce platforms saw a 64% between 2019 and 2022.
+Southeast Asia’s top e-commerce platforms saw a 64% increase in web traffic between 2019 and 2022.
 It is expected that this number will grow even larger and faster in 2024.
 This makes establishing an online presence increasingly difficult and one of the biggest e-commerce challenges businesses have to face.

 Which content management system (CMS) is best for e-commerce search engine optimization (SEO) and content marketing?
 How do you write search-optimized content to reach out to your target audience and grow your organic traffic?
 How do you even market a brand?
 Which social media platforms should you use for the marketing strategies you will execute to grow your online business?
 These are the many marketing questions e-commerce business owners will need to answer.